scrapy/flake8-scrapy/docs/rules/scp28.rst

 What it does
 ============

-Finds configuration keys in the ``scrapinghub.yml`` :ref:`shub configuration file <shub:configuration>` that have invalid data types.
+Finds invalid data in the ``scrapinghub.yml`` :ref:`shub configuration file <shub:configuration>`, from plain syntax errors to incorrect data types.
 Currently checks:

+- That the file is a valid YAML file
 - ``requirements`` keys that are not mappings_
 - ``stacks`` keys that are not mappings_